January 2024

 Conductive particles can also cause a failure in your grid high pot test.
 A simple ohm meter may not always identify these issues unless it is a complete short.
 If you detect a short.
 Blow the grids out and retest to verify no loose particles are stuck in the grids.

-Grid material.
+Grid material

 Molybdenum grids are by far the most common grids used in ion beam deposition systems.
 The material has sufficient rigidity, material qualities and durability in what most would agree to be a harsh operating environment.